leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 In many respects, however, a ``namespace ... end`` block behaves the same as a ``section ... end`` block.
-In particular, if you use the ``variable`` command within a namespace, its scope is limited to the namespace (variables are also private inside a namespace).
-Similarly, if you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.
+In particular, if you use the ``variable`` command within a namespace, its scope is limited to the one namespace block they are defined in, which means they are not accessible in another namespace block of the same name and they are not accessible if you `open` the namespace later.
+They behave like a local variable to the specific namespace block.

+If you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.
 Likewise ``open`` is effectively closed by the end of the file.